-QC Makeup Academy Student Ambassador, Whitney Conn, shares her secrets on how she budgets as a professional makeup artist!
-Whitney has a few years of makeup artistry experience under her belt and knows all about how to budget for all her makeup expenses!
+QC Makeup Academy Student Ambassador, Whitney Conn, shares her secrets on how she budgets as a professional makeup artist.
+Whitney has a few years of makeup artistry experience under her belt and knows all about how to budget for all her makeup expenses.

-Whether you are just starting out or have been deep in the makeup industry for years, budgeting for your makeup business expenses is a must.
-Budgeting allows you to plan and track where all of your money is going.
-It allows for growth possibilities as your needs change.
-Budgeting will not only save you money, but time as well.
-Find out below how I plan my budget out for all of my makeup expenses.
+Whether you’re just starting out or have been deep in the makeup industry for years, budgeting for your makeup business expenses is a must.
+Budgeting allows you to plan and track where all of your money goes.
+You’ll accumulate a fund that can support your makeup business it grows and changes.
+Budgeting will not only save you money but time as well.

 My biggest investment is by far my makeup kit.
-Stocking it with good quality products for my clients is very important to me.
-I plan every year to use my tax return to fund my kit for the upfront cost.
-I tend to spend $400 to $500 when first stocking my kit.
+Stocking my professional kit with good quality products for my clients is very important to me.
+Every year, I use my tax return to fund my up-front costs for my professional makeup kit.
+I usually plan to spend $400 to $500 when first stocking my kit.

-While I paid for my first course up front, I continued by adding on other courses as promotions came up or when I paid off a previous course.
-I try to keep my yearly budget for schooling around $1500; which could include more than one course within a years’ time.
+While I paid for my first online makeup course up-front, I continued by adding on other courses as promotions came up or when I paid off a previous course.
+I try to keep my yearly budget for schooling around $1500; which could include more than one course within a year’s time.

-Depending on where you live or if you are willing to travel there are marketing and makeup events all over.
-This is a wonderful place to meet fellow makeup artist and to put yourself out there.
-Many makeup events have classes to further your education or to refresh skills you already have.
+Depending on where you live or if you are willing to travel, there are makeup tradeshows and events all over.
+This is a wonderful place to meet fellow makeup artists and to put yourself out there.
+Many makeup industry events host classes to further your education or refresh the skills you already have.
 It is a good way to see things from a different perspective and learn from those who have been in the industry for many years.